 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit and the door which gives access to the other Sacraments.
 Through Baptism we are freed from sin and return as children of God.
 We become members of Christ, are incorporated into the Church and made sharers in the mission.
 Baptism is a Sacrament of regeneration through water and the Word.

-Baptisms take place at St Teresa’s on the 1st, 2nd and 3rd Sundays of each month.
+Baptisms take place at St Teresa’s on the 1st, 2nd and 3rd Sunday of each month at 12 noon.
 Baptisms at St Vincent’s take place on request.
 The parish office is open on a Wednesday, Thursday and Friday from 9.30am to 2.30pm.
-To book a baptism please contact the Parish Administrator, Debbie Nicholls to arrange a convenient time to fill out the application form.
+Please email the Parish Administrator, Debbie Nicholls at firstname.lastname@example.org for further details and a baptismal application from.

 The Holy Eucharist completes Christian initiation.
 Those who have been raised to the dignity of the royal priesthood by Baptism and configured more deeply to Christ by Confirmation, participate with the whole community in the Lord’s own sacrifice by the means of the Eucharist.
 At the Last Supper on the night Our Saviour was betrayed, he instituted the Eucharistic sacrifice of his Body and Blood.
 This he did in order to perpetuate the sacrifice of the Cross through-out the ages and until he should come again; and so to entrust to his beloved spouse, the Church, a memorial of his death and Resurrection: a sacrament of love, a sign of unity, a bond of charity, a Paschal banquet in which Christ is consumed, the mind is filled with grace, and a pledge of future glory is given to us.